jorishr/website-text-translator/README.md

 ## Additional configuration options

-### config file
+### Config file

-To add a config file manually, create a file named `htt.config.json` in the root of your project.
+By running the `wtt config` command a config file named `wtt.config.json` is created in the root folder of your NPM project.
 The program will automatically detect and use this file.
+You can edit this file to manually configure various options, but to avoid unexpected behavior, it is recommended to use the command line configuration wizard.

-### languages
+### Languages

 Use the `languages` object to specify the base language and the target languages.
-The base language is the language of your HTML file.
+The base language is the language of the text in your HTML files.
 The target languages are the languages you want to translate to.
 The program will generate a JSON file for each target language.

 ```json
 {